 - Look at the learning objectives to see what I expect you to know and know how to do by the end of each unit and each chapter.
 All in-class exams will be based on the chapter learning objectives; the final exam will be based on the unit learning objectives.
 Learning objectives for all units and chapters will be posted to the "course materials" section of D2L. - Keep up with the readings and do them before class! - Don't blow off the homework!
-It's a good way to accumulate points, and good practice for exams. - Practice makes perfect!
+It's a good way to accumulate points, and good practice for exams.
+Look in on D2L periodically to make sure you've made an attempt on an assigned homework! - Practice makes perfect!
 Before an exam, pick some of the problems from the end of the chapter questions and do them.
 Play "what-if" games with the equations concepts presented in class: What if I gave you two quantities and asked for a third?
 What's your plan for that?
 What would happen if the Solar Nebula had had an initial clockwise rotation instead of a counterclockwise one ... what would we expect the orbits of the planets to be like?
 If you have an action plan for these things in your head, you're less likely to freeze up and panic if you see them on a test. - Please make use of my office hours, and don't hesitate to email me questions about the homework or to schedule a time to meet outside office hours.